M7OCM/mono890/README.md

 The scanner function has been modified to take into account CTCSS/DCS tone detection which failed miserably with fast scanning.
 This version scans as fast as before, but if a programmed channel has Tone Sql on RX and TX the radio slows the scan down to the sweet spot for detection (220-250ms).
 Works like stock but with added versatility for users that just scan non tone freqs and require the fastest possible scan rate.

-Just for the record there is no Evolution II-IIII, thoses versions were for testing new features and were not released.
-Version V is the culmination of these versions.
-Limited colours have been used but no significant SPI bus noise from the screen has been noted.
+Limited colours have returned but no significant SPI bus noise from the screen has been noted.

 **Spectrum**